BlessedSleepSeeker/Keybebou/README.md

 ### 5. FGC

+*Raw ideas only for the moment*
+*Mostly a funny meme*

 Motions inputs !
-Individual Keypress won't do anything (except 1) and you will have to do the motion input + 0 to activate the shortcut linked to it.
+Individual Keypress won't do anything (except 1) and you will have to do the motion input + a modifier to activate the shortcut linked to it.

 - Down Back `1`
 - Fireball `236`